fjarri-attic/oldi-hero-translation/hero_en.md

 Alcmene could not be dissuaded from going to the oracle - the hereditary stubbornness of the Perseids had awakened in her, and Amphitryon knew from his own experience that in such cases further persuasion was pointless.

-All the more so because Alcmene, who was on her fifth month, was feeling fine, carried her visibly rounded belly with majestic dignity, and in general was not so different from the old Alcmene, except for an unexpected love of Rhodessian **[or Rhodesian?
-From Rhodes, not from Rhodesia]** smoked meats.
+All the more so because Alcmene, who was on her fifth month, was feeling fine, carried her visibly rounded belly with majestic dignity, and in general was not so different from the old Alcmene, except for an unexpected love of Rhodian smoked meats.
 Thessalian ones, she could not even look at after that incident in the marketplace.

 Amphitryon grudgingly agreed - though he couldn't shake the thought that he was making a terrible mistake in indulging his wife's whim to ask Apollo of Delphi or any other deity, one of which had casually, out of a moment's curiosity, trampled their marital happiness.